Nevada campaigns see Latinos as key to winning elections

 Ruy Teixeira is a liberal scholar at the conservative American Enterprise Institute who has studied shifting demographics and how they can change politics.
 He says Democrats face a two-fold problem with Latinos right now: the party is not meeting their economic needs in real-time, and many feel socially alienated from the party's values.
 "The Democratic Party has become a much more culturally liberal party, pretty much down the line: race, gender, crime, immigration, what's taught in the schools, you name it."

-Nevada is not just critical to the balance of power in this election--which party wins the Senate race, for instance, will almost certainly determine which party controls the chamber next year--but a potential bellwether for how competitive Republicans can be with this voting bloc in future elections.
-"I think it's going to be a trend that is going to end up with the Latinos coming up and saying: 'Okay, we know Democrats should no longer take our vote for granted.'
+Nevada is not just critical to the balance of power in this election — which party wins the Senate race, for instance, will almost certainly determine which party controls the chamber next year — but a potential bellwether for how competitive Republicans can be with this voting bloc in future elections.
+"I think it's going to be a trend that is going to end up with the Latinos coming up and saying, 'OK, we know Democrats should no longer take our vote for granted.'
 I think that is something that is here to stay," said Marquez.

 Democrats likewise see Latinos at the heart of their party's future.
 Democrats in the state are lobbying the Democratic National Committee to change the presidential nominating calendar to make Nevada the new first-in-the-nation state for 2024.